UN-OCHA/rwint9-site/html/modules/custom/reliefweb_content_analyzer/README.md

 ### Follow-up (not yet implemented)

-- More lenient pattern generation for month-range title variants.
 - Better handling when few candidates match the most specific pattern and many match a short prefix.
 - AI title date accuracy (prompt / structured output).